Mary Rentschler, MEd, Brain Gym consultant and instructor, discusses how Brain Gym can be helpful for sensory integration.

-Lisa, a seven-year-old with low muscle tone, wants to ride her bike around corners and stop easily.
-First she does some warm ups to get ready for new learning.
-We make sure that her goal is appropriate and realistic.
-Muscle checking leads us to choose vestibular integration as a priority.
+Lisa, a seven-year-old with low muscle tone, wanted to ride her bike around corners and stop easily.
+First she did some warm ups to get ready for new learning.
+We made sure that her goal is appropriate and realistic.
+Muscle testing leads us to choose vestibular integration as a priority.

-Next, we identify aspects of bike riding that cause stress in her system.
+Next, we identifed aspects of bike riding that cause stress in her system.
 Simply walking the bike or sitting on it would probably produce a weak muscle check (MC).
-She would also perform various activities that stimulate the vestibular system, each time noticing or muscle checking to establish awareness of stress and provide a base line for measuring progress.
+She also performed various activities that stimulate the vestibular system, each time noticing or muscle checking to establish awareness of stress and provide a base line for measuring progress.